Hank Levy: Life and career

 Levy was born in Baltimore, Maryland, United States.
 Levy was a saxophone player and briefly played baritone saxophone for Stan Kenton, but he was most known for his composing and arranging, specifically in odd time signatures.
-His interest in odd meters pre-dated Dave Brubeck's Time Out album.
+His interest in odd meters predated Dave Brubeck's Time Out album.
 He studied composition with George Thaddeus Jones at Catholic University in Washington, D.C., and became interested in odd meters through their use by such composers as Paul Hindemith, Maurice Ravel, and Igor Stravinsky.
-He was also a particularly good composer of counterpoint, which can be heard in such compositions as "Passacaglia and Fugue" (recorded by Don Ellis on Live At Monterey) and Quintessence (performed, but not recorded by, Stan Kenton).
+He was also a particularly good composer of counterpoint, which can be heard in such compositions as "Passacaglia and Fugue" (recorded by Don Ellis on 'Live' at Monterey!) and "Quintessence" (performed, but not recorded, by Stan Kenton).

-Levy was also prolific as an arranger of jazz standards, though few of these arrangements were published during his lifetime.
+Levy was also a prolific arranger of jazz standards, though few of these arrangements were published during his lifetime.
 He was especially fond of the music of the stage as it came through bebop: Cole Porter, George Gershwin, Jerome Kern.
 In his last years, he more frequently turned to bebop originals, tunes by Charlie Parker, Dizzy Gillespie, Tadd Dameron.
-Though the odd meters he was associated with rarely appeared in these arrangements, and were typically conventional in respect to style, they often displayed a distinctive creativity.
+Though these arrangements rarely featured the odd meters he was associated with, and were typically conventional in style, they often displayed a distinctive creativity.

-Levy began his full-time college teaching career at Towson State University in late 1967 creating "The Towson State Jazz Ensemble".
+Levy began his full-time college teaching career at Towson State University in late 1967, creating The Towson State Jazz Ensemble.
 By 1970, his hard work and passion for teaching brought the band to national prominence when his Towson State Jazz Ensemble competed and won the outstanding band honors at the Notre Dame Collegiate Jazz Festival.
-Additional honors went to Levy's lead trumpet player, Tony Neenan who was voted "Best Lead Trumpet" of the festival.
+Additional honors went to Levy's lead trumpet player, Tony Neenan, who was voted "Best Lead Trumpet" of the festival.
 He was Professor Emeritus of Towson University.
 He was posthumously honored by Towson University in a ceremony on April 13, 2017.

 Levy died of congestive heart failure in Parkville, Maryland, aged 73, on September 18, 2001.